 The USCG agency is responsible for maritime safety, security, and environmental protection.
 It covers vessel operators, marine inspectors, and marine safety specialists.

 Department of Transportation (DOT) regulates a broad spectrum of transportation agencies, each with its own set of regulated employees.
-Understanding the various categories of DOT agencies and DOT-covered employees is critical for assuring compliance, upholding safety standards, and encouraging the safe and efficient operation of a variety of modes of transportation.
+Understanding the various categories of DOT agencies and DOT-covered employees is critical for assuring compliance, upholding safety standards, and encouraging safe and efficient operation.
+Contact goMDnow for DOT drug and alcohol testing programs while being fully compliant throughout the process.